 Our favourite rooms

-Indulge in treatments at the spa.
+Indulge in treatments at the spa (for over-16s only).
+There are two massage rooms, a sauna, Turkish bath and relaxation room.
 Expect delicately perfumed essential oils, deliciously hot pebbles and expertly executed Asian methodologies.

 Gardening gloves; a tambourine/guitar/song book for the bonfire – the perfect place to showcase your musical talents.
 Flammable attire is best left behind.

-Welcome, but under-10s can only stay in the villas or townhouse, and must be supervised in the swimming pool, which they can use 9am–noon.
+Welcome, but under-16s can only stay in the villas or townhouses, and must be supervised in the swimming pool, which they can use 9am–noon.
 The restaurant has a menu for tots, extra beds are €80 a night, and babysitting can be arranged.

 Sustainability issues shape the hotel, rather than being a secondary consideration.
 An abandoned chicken farm once occupied the hotel’s perch – when Areias was built, the farm was ground down and its materials reused.
-The hotel uses geothermal energy and solar power, and recycles as much as possible.
-Guests can even add green ‘experiences’ to their stay, including a compost circuit or an agricultural lesson with local farmers.
+Rather than air-conditioning, the hotel uses geothermal energy and solar power, and recycles as much as possible.
+Guests can even add green ‘experiences’ to their stay, including a tour of the organic garden or an informal agricultural lesson with local farmers.

 Every table has garden views, but we recommend sitting opposite the kitchen so you can watch the vegetables you picked earlier be dressed for your plates.
 For a romantic evening meal, stake out seats close to the terrace and gaze at the bonfire and stars.